MohdAttili/BATMAN-TEAM/README.md

 ## -------------------------------------------------------------------------------------
 ## Why TUREAH

-**Our team is called "TUREAH" after the farming tool, symbolizing hard work, perseverance, and the ability to overcome obstacles.
-Just like the tool prepares the soil for growth, our team paves the way for success. 🌱**
+**Our team is called “BATMAN” — not only after the iconic hero, but after the values he stands for.
+Batman represents discipline, sharp thinking, resilience, and the courage to confront challenges head-on.
+Just as he rises above the darkness to restore order, our team rises above obstacles to achieve success. 🦇💪**

 ## -------------------------------------------------------------------------------------

 ## Who We Are